maier/nad/README.md

     >```
     > Will start NAD and redirect logging to syslog via the `logger` command.
 To redirect logging to a file or elsewhere, replace the `--syslog` option with redirection e.g. `> /tmp/my.log 2>&1`.

+## Interface

+NAD exposes an HTTP endpoint interface, the default is to listen to TCP:2609.
+The output from all requests is JSON.

+* `/` and `/run` -- run all plugins, consolidate output, return metrics.
+* `/run/plugin` -- run a single plugin and return metrics. (plugin file name minus extension, if it exists. e.g. `vm.sh` becomes `/run/vm`)
+* `/inventory` -- return list of currently enabled and loaded plugins.
+* `/inventory?full` -- return list of currently enabled and loaded plugins with full details for each plugin.

 # Options